Typography and Font Styles

 Font Size and Scaling

-It's a good idea to clarify the default font-size in the html selector, and then modify font-sizes throughout the document with respect to that.
+It's a good idea to set a base font-size in the html selector, and then modify font sizes throughout the document with respect to that.

 html {